 Relocate non-root aggregates and NAS data LIFs owned by node1 to node2

-Before you can replace node1 with node3, you must move the non-root aggregates and NAS data LIFs from node1 to node2 before eventually moving node1’s resources to node3.
+Before you can replace node1 with the replacement modules for your system upgrade, you must move the non-root aggregates and NAS data LIFs from node1 to node2 before eventually restoring the node1 resources back on node1 running on the replacement system.
+This process is largely automated; the operation pauses to enable you to check its status.

 The operation should already be paused when you begin the task; you must manually resume the operation.

 Remote LIFs handle traffic to SAN LUNs during the upgrade procedure.
-Moving SAN LIFs is not necessary for cluster or service health during the upgrade.
-You must verify that the LIFs are healthy and located on appropriate ports after you bring node3 online.
+You are not required to move SAN LIFs for cluster or service health during the upgrade.
+You must verify that the LIFs are healthy and located on appropriate ports after you bring node1 online as the replacement system.

 Resume the aggregate relocation and NAS data LIF move operations: